linuxcaffe/tw-tod-sh/README.md

 is a taskwarrior extension designed to filter-out tasks that are not appropriate for the current (now) time of day, for 2 selected reports.
 Using the extension is as easy as adding +morn +aft +day +eve +night tags to any tasks that would be best performed at those times.

+Status: core functions working well

+See also: tod.txt for more requirements/ install/ config/ using ToD info

+Caveat: Perpetual Proof-of-Concept until reviewed and tested by "real programmers".
+Lock up your daughters and backup your data!

 ### Features